-If you’ve moved overseas, then presumably your home is either sold or rented so if you don’t have somewhere to stay, then the most important consideration of all is where you’re going to stay.
+If you’ve moved overseas, then presumably your home is either sold or rented out, so if you don’t have somewhere to stay, then the most important consideration of all is where you’re going to base yourself while there.

 If you’re going to stay with relatives or friends, take a moment to consider the impact of this on you and your family.
 It can be a bit claustrophobic or overwhelming when you’re always staying in someone else’s home so you may want to intersperse it with the odd night in a hotel.